EURO GOVT-Strong auction pushes Spanish yields to 10-month lows

 Spain has not auctioned a new 10-year bond since November 2011, focusing on shorter-dated paper for which it usually finds strong domestic demand.
 That strategy is risky, however, as the amount of debt to be paid back near term is constantly growing.

 The other key event of the day was the ECB rate-setting meeting.
-In line with expectations, the bank said it would keep its key refinancing rate at a record low of 0.75 percent and its deposit facility rate at zero percent.
+The bank is expected to keep its key refinancing rate at a record low of 0.75 percent and its deposit facility rate at zero percent as the euro zone economy has shown some signs of stabilising recently.

-Investors’ attention will shift to the bank’s 1330 GMT news conference for any signals from President Mario Draghi on the likelihood of future rate cuts.
+However, investors will be looking for any clues from President Mario Draghi on the likelihood of future rate cuts.
 In December, he said the ECB had discussed a deposit rate cut, sending two-year German yields into negative territory.

 “Yields have moved higher since the lows in December, there’s been less safe-haven bids and more of a positive tone.
 So the market would be surprised if he were bearish,” Investec fixed income strategist Elisabeth Afseth said.